Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2022-01-02-Presenting-Mediasoup-Horizontal.md

 I've found companies are facing is about how to easily implement Medisoup [horizontal](https://en.wikipedia.org/wiki/Scalability#Horizontal_or_scale_out) scaling.
-I've been working on a solution for this problem for a while on, and since Mafalda is build on top of Mediasoup, it's also needed to help it to provide transparent vertical and horizontal scaling, so let's see how it works.
+I've been working on a solution for this problem for a while on, and since Mafalda SFU is build on top of Mediasoup, it's also needed to help it to provide transparent vertical and horizontal scaling, so let's see how it works.

 `Mediasoup-Horizontal` is a manager that allows to remotely control multiple